rahim/fog-s3-issue/README.md

 ## Reproduce S3 issue

-This demonstrates S3's new behaviour of sporadically rejecting requests that provide unwanted `x-amz-id-2` or `x-amz-request_id` headers.
+This demonstrates S3's new behaviour of sporadically rejecting requests that provide unwanted `x-amz-id-2` or `x-amz-request-id` headers.

 ```
 bundle